 The internet is a great source of information for trouble

 shooting many older radio transceivers.
 The TS-940S was happily not an exception to the rule; there is a lot of sites

 returned when I did some basic searches using Google; (i.e. TS-940S

 improvements, modifications, problems, circuits, etc.).
 Go to each

 site in turn and print the details from the best sites.

 These print outs went into a trouble-shooting file I created for this radio.

 During my search I also located a complete copy of the Kenwood service

-Kenwood service bulletins for the rig.
+manual 28MB and the Kenwood service bulletins for the rig.
 These were downloaded and saved on a CD

 for later review and use.